 I Value The Dollar More

-Croatia’s currency is the Kuna, and boy, do I appreciate it more than I did 365 days ago.
+Croatia’s currency is the Kuna (well, it was now it is the euro), and boy, do I appreciate it more than I did 365 days ago.
 With Croatian monthly salaries being less than what I used to earn weekly, I am very aware of how far people here must make each purchase go.